cerebralpolicy/Inaba/characters.md

 ---
 layout: page
-title: What Happens in Inaba
+title: Characters
-subtitle: The page subtitle
+subtitle: The Characters in WHII
 description: This is the meta description for this page and will help it appear in search engines
+hide_hero: true
 ---

-What Happens in Inaba.